History of the England national football team: Robson revival, 1982–1990

 Although at the time he was widely derided by the tabloid press, Bobby Robson is now looked upon by many fans and pundits as one of England's more successful managers.
 He started badly on a public relations front by not telling captain Kevin Keegan that he would not be calling him into his first squad.
 Keegan heard the news via the media, aired his disgust and retired from the international game.

-On the pitch, Robson's England failed to make the final stages of the 1984 European Championships, their hopes of qualification effectively ended in the autumn of 1983 when they lost 1–0 to Denmark at Wembley.
+On the pitch, Robson's England failed to make the final stages of the 1984 European Championships in France, their hopes of qualification effectively ended in the autumn of 1983 when they lost 1–0 to Denmark at Wembley.
 Robson initially offered his resignation but the Football Association rejected it.
-At the time, the England team was in a period of transition, with experienced players coming to the end of their international careers, but an impressive set of younger players, including striker Gary Lineker, winger Trevor Steven and midfielder Chris Waddle, comfortably sealed qualification for the 1986 World Cup in Mexico.
+At the time, the England team was in a period of transition, with experienced players coming to the end of their international careers, but an impressive set of younger players, including striker Gary Lineker, winger Trevor Steven and midfielder Chris Waddle, helped England comfortably seal qualification for the 1986 World Cup in Mexico.
 A month before the tournament started, the team went to train in high altitude conditions in Colorado Springs, followed by a spell in Los Angeles, where they beat the tournament hosts 3–0 in a friendly at the Memorial Coliseum.

 In the intense heat and humidity of Monterrey, England began the World Cup badly, losing to Portugal, and then drawing with Morocco in a game which saw Ray Wilkins become the first England player to be sent off at a World Cup finals.
 They also lost their captain Bryan Robson to a dislocated shoulder, which ended his participation in the tournament.
 Under pressure to qualify, England rescued their campaign with a win over Poland, thanks to a first-half hat-trick from Lineker.